andreypopp/ocaml-tf/README.md

 **WARNING: EXPERIMENTAL, DO NOT USE**

+ocaml-tf generates OCaml bindings to terraform/opentofu providers.

-## how it works
+## How it works

-The output of `terraform providers schema -json` is parsed and then used to generate OCaml code that provides a type-safe interface to define tf resources and datasources programmatically.
+The output of `terraform providers schema -json` is parsed and then used to generate OCaml code that provides a type-safe interface to define Terraform resources and datasources programmatically.

 Each provider is represented by a library, each resource or datasource is